thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 The core TBMQ service (`TB_SERVICE_TYPE=tbmq`) is responsible for:

-- Handling MQTT protocol logic.
+- Handling MQTT protocol logic, including client connections, subscriptions, and message routing.
-- Managing integration entities - handles create/update/delete integration requests to update them in DB.
+- Managing integration entities — processing create, update, and delete requests and storing them in the database.
-- Delivering integration validation requests (configuration validation/check connection) to TBMQ IE.
+- Sending integration validation requests (for configuration validation or connection checks) to TBMQ IE.
-- Delivering integration configuration events to TBMQ IE.
+- Publishing integration configuration events to TBMQ IE.
-- Matching incoming messages to active integration subscriptions and delivering them to TBMQ IE.
+- Matching incoming MQTT messages against active integration subscriptions and forwarding them to TBMQ IE when applicable.

-The broker can be scaled independently to meet traffic demand.
+The broker is stateless with respect to integrations and can be scaled horizontally to handle increasing MQTT traffic.

-When a message matches an integration topic filter, TBMQ does **not** process it directly.
-Instead, it publishes an **integration event** to an internal Kafka topic.

 #### TBMQ Integration Executor Component

 The Integration Executor (`TB_SERVICE_TYPE=tbmq-integration-executor`) is a standalone microservice responsible for:

-- Processing integration validation requests and sending responses to TBMQ.
+- Receiving and processing validation requests from TBMQ, then sending back responses.
-- Managing integration lifecycle based on received integration events from TBMQ.
+- Managing the full integration lifecycle based on configuration events (create/update/delete).
-- Executing the integration processing logic (retry mechanism + backpressure).
+- Executing integration logic, including retry mechanisms, timeout handling, and backpressure control.
-- Forwarding the message to the configured external system (HTTP, Kafka, or MQTT).
+- Delivering MQTT messages to the configured external system (HTTP, Kafka, or MQTT).
-- Delivering integration events (Lifecycle, Error, Statistics) to TBMQ.
+- Sending lifecycle, error, and statistics integration events back to TBMQ.

-This service can be scaled independently and ensures that slow or failing external systems do not affect the broker nodes.
+This component operates independently of the broker and can be scaled separately.
+It ensures that delays or failures in external systems do not affect the broker’s ability to process MQTT traffic.

 #### Kafka (Internal Communication Layer)

-Kafka acts as the **bridge** between the brokers and executors.
-It is used to:
+Kafka acts as the **bridge** between the TBMQ brokers and Integration Executors.
+It enables:

-- Deliver integration events reliably between services.
+- Reliable delivery of integration-related events between services.
-- Buffer messages in case of any component delays, overload or downtime.
+- Buffering of messages in case of component downtime, processing delays, or spikes in load.
-- Support parallel processing by allowing multiple broker and executor instances.
+- Scalable and parallel processing by allowing multiple broker and executor instances to work concurrently.

-This asynchronous communication model ensures **non-blocking message flow**.

-#### Diagram of data communication and detailed description

 ![image](/images/mqtt-broker/integrations/tbmq-ie-communication.png)

-TBMQ and its Integration Executor microservices communicate asynchronously over Kafka using multiple dedicated topics.
+TBMQ and its Integration Executor microservices communicate asynchronously over Kafka using multiple **dedicated** topics.
 Each topic serves a specific purpose and allows for decoupled, reliable, and scalable data flow between the components.

-This separation also allows each part of the system (broker, integration type, response handling) to scale independently and process messages concurrently.

-TBMQ and its Integration Executors use **dedicated Kafka topics** to exchange different types of data, including:

-* **tbmq.ie.downlink.$type** — where $type is http, mqtt, kafka.
-Topic is used to send integration configurations and validation requests from TBMQ to TBMQ IE.
+* **tbmq.ie.downlink.$integrationType** — Compact topic used to send integration configurations and validation requests from TBMQ to IE. ($integrationType can be 'http', 'mqtt', or 'kafka').
-* **tbmq.ie.uplink** — to send events from TBMQ IE to TBMQ.
+* **tbmq.ie.uplink** — Shared topic for sending lifecycle events, statistics, and errors from IE back to TBMQ.
-* **tbmq.ie.uplink.notifications.$serviceId** — to validation responses to correct TBMQ service by $serviceId.
+* **tbmq.ie.uplink.notifications.$serviceId** — Topic used for sending validation responses and other one-off replies to the correct TBMQ node (identified by $serviceId).
-* **tbmq.msg.ie.$integrationId** — Integration Message Processing Topic per each integration where $integrationId is auto-generated UUID of integration entity.
+* **tbmq.msg.ie.$integrationId** — Per-integration message processing topic used to forward MQTT messages from TBMQ to the IE ($integrationId is the UUID of the integration entity).

 #### Downlink topics

-TBMQ uses **Kafka compact topics** for integration configuration delivery (`tbmq.ie.downlink.*`).
-This design ensures that the **latest configuration for each integration is always retained**, regardless of when the Integration Executor (TBMQ IE) starts or restarts.
+TBMQ configures downlink Kafka topics to be **compact** ones.
+Each integration type has its own dedicated topic:

+- `tbmq.ie.downlink.http`
+- `tbmq.ie.downlink.mqtt`
+- `tbmq.ie.downlink.kafka`

+These topics are used to:

+- Deliver integration configuration data when integration is created, updated, or deleted.
+- Trigger **connection and validation requests** to test the connectivity to external system or configuration before activation.

 ##### How It Works

-- Each integration lifecycle event (create, update, delete) is published to the corresponding **downlink compact topic** based on integration type (e.g., `tbmq.ie.downlink.http`).
+- Integration lifecycle events (create, update, delete) are published to the relevant **downlink compact topic**, based on integration type (e.g., `tbmq.ie.downlink.http` for HTTP integration).
-- Kafka’s **log compaction** guarantees that only the **most recent event per integration ID** remains in the topic over time.
+- Kafka’s **log compaction** mechanism keeps only the most recent configuration per integration ID, discarding outdated messages.
 - On startup or partition reassignment, each `tbmq-ie` instance:
   1. **Seeks to the beginning** of the assigned topic partition.
   2. **Restores the latest state** of all relevant integrations from the compacted records.
   3. Once restoration is complete and the **end of the partition is reached**, it transitions to **real-time mode** and begins normal operation.
-- Integrations are only launched after their **latest configurations have been fully restored** from Kafka.
+- Integrations are only initialized after their configurations are fully restored from Kafka.

 ##### Benefits of This Approach